Measuring the metacognition of AI: Introduction

 Crucially, this problem is well known in the fields of psychology and neuroscience.
-In these areas, the gold standard metric for metacognitive sensitivity is called meta-$d'$ \cite{maniscalco2012signal, fleming2017hmeta, maniscalco2014signal, rahnev2025comprehensive}, and it has been extensively applied in numerous studies \cite{mazancieux2020metacognitive, rausch2015metacognitive, carpenter2019domain, conte2023metacognition, wen2023metacognition, meunier2025does, zakrzewski2021evidence, palmer2014effects}.
+In these areas, the gold standard metric for metacognitive sensitivity is called meta-$d'$ \cite{maniscalco2012signal, fleming2017hmeta, maniscalco2014signal, rahnev2025comprehensive}, and it has been extensively applied in numerous studies \cite{mazancieux2020metacognitive, rausch2015metacognitive, meunier2025does}.
 Meta-$d'$ has been developed specifically to overcome the problem discussed above.
-Unlike the other measures of metacognitive sensitivity, meta-$d'$ shares the same units as $d'$.\footnote{Remember that cognitive sensitivity—$d'$—determines the amount of information available for the subsequent confidence judgments task.
-An \textit{ideal observer} is able to use all this available information.
-By definition, meta-$d'$ is the $d'$ that an \textit{ideal observer} would need to generate the observed confidence ratings (i.e., the data of the confidence rating task).
+Unlike the other measures of metacognitive sensitivity, meta-$d'$ shares the same units as $d'$.
+Remember that cognitive sensitivity—$d'$—determines the amount of information available for the subsequent confidence judgments task.
+By definition, meta-$d'$ is the $d'$ that an \textit{ideal observer} would need to generate the observed confidence ratings \cite{fleming2017hmeta}.
 As we can see, meta-$d'$ is a $d'$.
-It is precisely for this reason that meta-$d'$ and the true $d'$ (i.e., the one inferred directly from the data of the cognitive task) share the same unit, both being expressed in \textit{standard deviation} units.} As such, meta-$d'$ can be compared directly with $d'$.
-To do so, one simply needs to compute the ratio meta-$d'$ divided by $d'$, known as $M_{ratio}$.\footnote{An alternative to the ratio consists in considering the difference \cite{maniscalco2012signal}.
-Also, the idea of normalizing by cognitive sensitivity can be extended to metrics other than meta-$d'$ \cite{rahnev2025comprehensive}.} Note that $M_{ratio}$ is a metric of \textit{metacognitive efficiency}, which can be defined as \textit{how much of the available information has been used to perform the confidence judgment task}.
+It is precisely for this reason that meta-$d'$ and the true $d'$ (i.e., the one inferred directly from the data of the cognitive task) share the same unit, both being expressed in \textit{standard deviation} units.
+As such, meta-$d'$ can be compared directly with $d'$.
+To do so, one simply needs to compute the ratio meta-$d'$ divided by $d'$, known as $M_{ratio}$.
+Note that $M_{ratio}$ is a metric of \textit{metacognitive efficiency}, which can be defined as \textit{how much of the available information has been used to perform the confidence judgment task}.
 When $M_{ratio}$ equals 1, this means that all the available information has been used and that metacognitive sensitivity is optimal.
 On the other hand, when $M_{ratio}$ is strictly lower than 1, this means that only a fraction of the available information has been used and that metacognitive sensitivity is suboptimal.
-Furthermore, as meta-$d'$ rests on SDT, it remains unaffected by metacognitive bias (at least in principle).\footnote{The very purpose of SDT is to dissociate \textit{sensitivity} from \textit{bias}.} Having said this, the reader should be aware of some limit cases challenging the use of meta-$d'$.
+Furthermore, because meta-$d'$ rests on SDT, it remains unaffected by metacognitive bias (at least in principle), as the very purpose of SDT is to dissociate \textit{sensitivity} from \textit{bias}.
+Having said this, the reader should be aware of some limit cases challenging the use of meta-$d'$.
 First, the long-held view that $M_{ratio}$ remains entirely decoupled from cognitive sensitivity and metacognitive bias has recently been challenged \cite{fleming2024metacognition, guggenmos2021measuring, xue2021examining, rausch2023measures, rahnev2025comprehensive}.
 Second, since this approach relies on SDT, one must assume that the underlying assumptions of SDT are valid, or at least sufficiently tenable to justify the use of meta-$d'$.
 This is why direct extensions of standard SDT have been proposed to relax specific assumptions \cite{miyoshi2026correcting, maniscalco2014signal}.
 Otherwise, it is worth noting that a ``model-free'' alternative to meta-$d'$ has recently been developed \cite{dayan2023metacognitive}.